-IP defines a naming scheme that allows a device to be identified by its location in the IP.
-This is a hierarchical naming scheme that provides for domains.
-On the Internet, a domain is a portion of the naming hierarchy tree that refers to general groupings of networks based on organization type or geography.
+On the Internet, a domain is a portion of the naming hierarchy tree that refers to general groupings of networks based on the organization type or geography.
 Domain names are pieced together with periods (.) as the delimiting characters.
-For example, Cisco is a commercial organization that the IP identifies by a com domain name, so its domain name is cisco.com.
-A specific device in this domain, the File Transfer Protocol (FTP) system, for example, is identified as ftp.cisco.com.
+For example, Cisco is a commercial organization that the Internet identifies by a com domain, so its domain name is cisco.com.
+A specific hostname in this domain, the File Transfer Protocol (FTP) system, for example, is identified as ftp.cisco.com.

-To keep track of domain names, IP has defined the concept of a name server.
-Name servers are programs that have complete information about their namespace portion of the domain tree and may also contain pointers to other name servers that can be used to lead to information from any other part of the domain tree.
-Name servers know the parts of the domain tree for which they have complete information.
+Name servers keep track of domain names and know the parts of the domain tree for which they have complete information.
 A name server may also store information about other parts of the domain tree.
-To map domain names to IP addresses, you must first identify the host names, then specify a name server, and enable the DNS service.
+To map domain names to IP addresses in Cisco NX-OS, you must first identify the hostnames, then specify a name server, and enable the DNS service.

 Name servers answer DNS queries (forward incoming DNS queries or resolve internally generated DNS queries) according to the forwarding and lookup parameters configured for the specific domain.

 Cisco NX-OS supports stateless restarts for the DNS client.
 After a reboot or supervisor switchover, Cisco NX-OS applies the running configuration.